-Under specific circumstances, Kent State University graduate students may take one or more graduate courses at Cleveland State University, The University of Akron, or Youngstown State University without registering as a transient student.
-The course should contribute to the student's program of study and be unavailable at Kent State University.
-For timely completion of a program of study students must be in good standing (GPA>3.0) and be within time limits for completion of the program for such coursework to be approved.
+Under specific circumstances, a Kent State University graduate student may take one or more graduate courses at Cleveland State University, The University of Akron, or Youngstown State University without registering as a transient student.
+The course should contribute to the student's program of study and be unavailable when needed to complete the student's program at Kent State University.
+The student must be in good standing (GPA>3.0) and be within time limits for completion of the program.
 The graduate program unit at Kent State University will establish a special topics course with a graduate title that will correspond to the course title at the host university and with the initials of the host university (CSU, UA, or YSU.)
-Registration for such a course is controlled by the home program area and will be permitted only upon receipt of the request form approved by the faculty advisor.
+Registration for such a course is controlled by the home department and will be permitted only upon receipt of this approved form.